Barrière du Trône: Location and layout

-The barrière comprised two guardhouses flanking a grille about 60 meters wide, serving as pedestals for two columns each 28 meters in height.
+The barrière comprised two guardhouses flanking a grille about 60 meters wide.
+The guardhouses served as pedestals for two columns each 28 meters in height.
 On its eastern side, two identical toll houses on either side of the avenue du Trône housed offices and lodgings for the octroi officials.
 The barriére du Trône follows a typical plan for such toll houses inasmuch as it consists of two identical and perfectly symmetric houses.
 The other extant barrière that follows this same plan is the barrière de l’Enfer located at what is now place de Denfert-Rochereau.

 Together with the barrière de l’Étoile (which was demolished by Baron Haussmann), the barrière du Trône celebrated a royal entrance (the entry of Louis XIV and Marie-Thérèse of Austria after their marriage) and for that reason was adorned with the additional decoration of two monumental columns.